wp-plugins/leaflet-maps-marker/trunk/readme.txt

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
+= v2.3 =
+added sort options for marker and layer listing pages

 = v2.2 =
 added new map options, bugfix